ZUGFeRD/mustangproject/README.md

 PDFA3
 =====

-Some samples how to create PDF/A3 files and PDF/A3 files with embedded files using Apache PDFBOX.
+Some samples how to create PDF/A3 files and PDF/A3 files with embedded files using Apache PDFBox and the source code for the [Mustang project](http://www.mustangproject.org/).

 License
 -----

-The samples PDFAFile, PDFA3File and PDFA3FileAttachment are subject to the Apache license http://www.apache.org/licenses/LICENSE-2.0.html
+Subject to the Apache license http://www.apache.org/licenses/LICENSE-2.0.html

 Running
 -----

 Requires Maven to run.
-Use "mvn test" to generate the output.
+Use "mvn test" to generate the output for the test PDF file attachments, chdir to mustang and use "mvn package" to build the Mustang JAR.

 Contact